SarvarbekUzDev/New-admin-panel-django/README.md

 # New-admin-panel-django
-New advanced admin panel in Django__
+New advanced admin panel in Django <br />

 Hello, this is a new flexible admin panel made in django